Getting Started with the A111 Pulsed Radar Sensor

 You'll also need to enable SPI on your Pi.
 For help with that, check out our SPI on Pi tutorial.

 We are going to assume you already have a Raspberry Pi up and running with Raspbian.
 We'll also assume that it is connected to the Internet.
 If not, check out our starter kits and tutorials on setting up a Raspberry Pi.
+We recommend looking at the following tutorials to get started.
+Overall, the setup is the same regardless of the version that you have.

 Make sure to update the image so that we have the latest distribution.
 Enter the following commands in the command line individually to update your image.